 2014 – today

-Apple has introduced a new corporate browser identity style reminiscent of the iOS 7 platform design.
-The logo has lost its realism; it has become simpler and more suitable for print advertising.
-But it does not depict the compass itself, but its dial from the upper angle, from the front side.
-The arrow’s slope and its direction remain the same: it points to the northeast by a small degree.
+Apple has introduced a new corporate browser identity style reminiscent of iOS 7’s design.
+The logo has lost its realism; it has become simpler and better suited to print advertising.
+But it does not depict the compass itself, only its dial from an upper angle, from the front.
+The arrow’s slope and direction remain the same: it points northeast by a small degree.
 But the developers removed the letter designations of the cardinal points, leaving only the gradation as strokes of different lengths.
 There is also a barely noticeable edging frame and a line in the middle of the arrow, dividing it into two parts and turning it into three-dimensional.
 The icon is used on macOS Catalina and earlier versions.

 2020 – today

 After the logo update, the compass has a light gray square background with rounded corners.
-The gradient disappeared from the dial, and the hand became slightly thinner.
+The dial’s gradient disappeared, and the hand became slightly thinner.

 IOS logo